Kuruluş: Osman: Season 6

 and joins hands with Commander Lucas.

-10 years ago she kidnaped Bala and Osman's daughter, Halime.
-Sofia raised Halime as her niece and trained her against her parents, by telling her that Osman and Bala killed her parents.
+10 years ago, she kidnapped Bala and Osman's daughter, Halime.
+Sofia raised Halime as her niece and trained her against her parents by telling her that Osman and Bala killed her parents.

 She sends Halime to the Kayi tribe as a spy.
 Mongol commander Ulugan arrives along with Altoga, Çerkutay's brother.
-Ulugan mixes poison with the water in the well with the help of his spy, Ilbay claiming to be a descendent of Sungurtekin Bey, brother of Ertuğrul Bey (Former Kayı Chief and Father of Osman I.) Then Ulugan attacks the tribe, forcing Osman and his family to live in a hidden tribe.
+Ulugan mixes poison with the water in the well with the help of his spy, Ilbay, claiming to be a descendant of Sungurtekin Bey, brother of Ertuğrul Bey (Former Kayı Chief and Father of Osman I.) Then, Ulugan attacks the tribe, forcing Osman and his family to live in a hidden tribe.
 Bala gets captured in prison by Sofia and learns that her daughter Halime is alive.
 When Bala becomes free, she does all her best to find her daughter.
 Meanwhile, the ruler of Mongol Empire Olcaytu Han's daughter Esenbike and grandson Sargun arrive at Osman's lands.
 They pretend to be Osman's friends, but in fact they wanted to kill him.
 But Sofia killed both of them and put the blame on Osman.
 Meanwhile, Osman, gaining support and power from other Turkish leaders, gets back his tribe and kills Ulugan, Altoga and Ilbay.
 Olcaytu Han sends an ambassador called Kuçar to bring Esenbike's and Sargun's deads.
 The Roman Emperor sends Commander Claudius to Bursa as a support.
 But Claudius betrayed the Emperor and, allying with Kuçar against Osman, tried to grab Bursa.
 Knowing this, Sofia offers an alliance to Osman against Claudius and Kuçar in exchange for Halime.
 Halime learns all the truth and reunites with her family.

+Malhun Hatun is ignored this season.

 Holofira becomes Muslim and changes her name to Nilüfer.

 Koca Bey and Hasan Bey, two beys of big tribes, come to join Osman in his war, and later more beys come, but Kucar has bought Koca Bey's brother, Yigit Bey.
 After Kucar dies at Osman's hands, Claudius takes him for his spy.

+Orhan Bey and his wife leave for a duty and are not mentioned in the series again.

 Koca Bey's son Oguz arrives to fight for Osman.
 Orhan and Nilufer have left the tribe and gone to a castle to live there.